singnet/das-query-engine/docs/Deployment-Process.md

 It is important to note what the last version created was at [<u>https://github.com/singnet/das-atom-db/tags</u>](https://github.com/singnet/das-atom-db/tags) before creating a new version.

 5. Execute PyPI Publishing Workflow
     Navigate to Actions, select the "Publish to PyPI" workflow, and click on "Run workflow."
-Choose the master branch, enter the version number in the form that appears (format: v1.0.0 or 1.0.0) ensure that the inserted version matches the one previously added in the **pyproject.toml** file, and click the "Run workflow" button.
+Choose the master branch, enter the version number in the form that appears (format: 1.0.0) ensure that the inserted version matches the one previously added in the **pyproject.toml** file, and click the "Run workflow" button.

 ![PyPI Publishing Workflow](assets/img18.jpg)